On this dayJul 11, 1954

 “Integration represents darkness, regimentation, totalitarianism, communism and destruction,” Robert Patterson wrote in 1956.
 “Segregation represents the freedom to choose one’s associates, Americanism, State sovereignty and the survival of the white race.
 These two ideologies are now engaged in mortal conflict and only one can survive.”

 The Councils’ membership of business, religious, and civic leaders defended white supremacy and used social pressure and economic retaliation to intimidate and coerce Black and white people who supported integration.
 In South Carolina, where 55 Council chapters were active by July 1956, 17 Black parents were fired or evicted from their farms within two weeks of signing a pro-integration petition in the small town of Elloree.
 In Yazoo County, Mississippi, when 53 Black residents signed an NAACP petition for integration, the local Council published their names in a newspaper ad, leading to harassment, firing, and credit cancellation.
 In the end, all signers removed their names from the petition and the Yazoo County NAACP disbanded.

 The massive resistance by the white community was largely successful in preventing the integration of schools in the South.
 In the five Deep South states, every single one of 1.4 million Black schoolchildren attended segregated schools until the fall of 1960.
-By the start of the 1964-65 school year, less than 3 percent of the South’s African American children attended school with white students, and in Alabama, Arkansas, Georgia, Mississippi, and South Carolina that number remained substantially below 1 percent.
+By the start of the 1964-65 school year, less than 3% of the South’s Black children attended school with white students, and in Alabama, Arkansas, Georgia, Mississippi, and South Carolina that number remained substantially below 1%.
 In 1967, 13 years after Brown, a report by the U.S. Commission on Civil Rights observed that white violence and intimidation against Black people “continues to be a deterrent to school desegregation.”